 What happens if genital herpes is left untreated?

-Are the chances to get genital herpes from my partner smaller over time?
+Are the chances of getting genital herpes from my partner smaller over time?

 The chance of infection does not decrease over time.
 More likely, both partners are already infected, so the number of visible relapses is lower.